deluxeodream/JSONwithJava/README.md

-﻿# JSONwithJava
+﻿# Member Formatter

-Update the name and split it to firstname, middlename, and lastname in JSON data.

-Library used- Gson
+Format the name of a member from a json file.